 This Agreement constitutes the entire agreement and complete understanding between the parties and supersedes and replaces all previous agreements and practices both oral and written except where otherwise specifically indicated.

 PREAMBLE

-This Agreement is made and entered into by and between Metroland Printing, Publishing & Distributing Ltd., hereinafter known as the Employer, and Communications, Energy and Paperworkers Union of Canada, Local 87-M Southern Ontario Newsmedia Guild, hereinafter known as the Union.
+This Agreement is made and entered into by and between Metroland Media Group Ltd., hereinafter known as the Employer, and Unifor Local 87-M, Southern Ontario Newsmedia Guild, hereinafter known as the Union.

 ARTICLE 1 - RECOGNITION